SeishoAbe/NucDeEx/README.md

 ## Compile

-This simulator depends on ROOT.
+This simulator depends on **ROOT**.
 At least it works with the following gcc versions and ROOT versions.
 - gcc 7.5.0 and ROOT v6.18.04 (ubuntu 18.04)
 - gcc 8.5.0 and ROOT v5.34.38 (redhut 8.5.0-4)

-To build NucDeEx, just type:
+To build NucDeEx, after preparing general root enviroment, just type:
 ```
 source setup.sh
 make